Poway, California

 Poway is affectionately known as the city in the country.
 Here, you can enjoy a mix of rural charm and modern convenience.
 The city’s rolling hills and country landscapes cultivate a sense of peace for residents who care about their relationships with their neighbors but also appreciate being spread out from them.
 Although it is a slower pace of life, you won’t be without your modern conveniences or entertainment options.
 Shops and restaurants are plentiful, particularly around Poway Road.

 The more rural lifestyle that attracts some to Poway is others' worst nightmare.
-If you opted for some extra acreage where you can keep horses or grow some of your own food, you can also expect to drive 15-20 minutes to get to shops and other conveniences.
+If you opted for some extra acreage where you can keep horses or grow some of your food, you can also expect to drive 15-20 minutes to get to shops and other conveniences.
 And even then, you might feel like you need to travel outside of Poway if you’re seeking an upscale grocery store or eatery.
 Additionally, most who live in Poway don’t work here.
-You should expect to factor in a commute to Mira Mesa, Scripps Ranch, Sereno Valley or other nearby areas where companies are more likely to have office space.
+You should expect to factor in a commute to Mira Mesa, Scripps Ranch, Sereno Valley, or other nearby areas where companies are more likely to have office space.
 These realities coupled with Poway’s location just east of the I-15 freeway means you’ll be contending with some traffic during rush hour.

 Just to be clear, not everyone is in this boat.
-If you work from home, commute time clearly isn’t an issue for you.
-If you opted to live closer to downtown Poway in a more traditional neighborhood with sidewalks, then you will be able to walk to shops and things without any issue.
+If you work from home, commute time isn’t an issue for you.
+If you opt to live closer to downtown Poway in a more traditional neighborhood with sidewalks, then you will be able to walk to shops and things without any issue.
 If you have kids, you’ll find an abundance of parks and outdoor activities to enjoy together.
 But if you’re expecting to move to this popular San Diego suburb and find many of your urban favorites or decent public transportation, you’re going to be disappointed.

-Lifestyle of Poway
+Lifestyle

 Caught Between the Old and the New